 The moment we truly understand that the best measure of true health and fitness is more about our insides than our outsides, we can make real and lasting progress.
 Is your blood pressure coming down to a healthy 120/80?
 How are you cholesterol levels measuring up?
 What about your blood sugar levels?

 Trust me, I get distracted all the time, beating myself up for not having abs, or lean legs.
 I’ve been working out five years.
 Jeez!
 I have to find solace in the changes I can’t see.
 My blood pressure is healthy now.
 I’m not pre-diabetic.
 My cholesterol levels are great.
-That means I’m setting myself and my family up for a longer life.
+That means I’m setting myself and my family up for longer lives.
 These numbers should be celebrated just as much as the abs on that celebrity or Instagram model you keep comparing yourself to.

-Let’s celebrate all of our victories seen and unseen.
+Let’s celebrate all of our victories, seen and unseen.
 Let go of comparison and embrace the one and only body God gave you.
 When that happens, health and happiness aren’t far behind.

 Memories of my jaunt after J. Lo came flooding back thanks to my friend in this journey, Ehi Lindsey Adams.

 She lost 140 pounds by working out and eating healthier, but the weight loss left her with 20 pounds in excess skin.
-She went on a reality TV show to remove it, and let’s just say, she didn’t get her J. Lo moment either.
+She went on a reality TV show to remove it, and let’s just say, she didn’t get her to that J. Lo moment either.
 Click here to take a listen to her testimony on July 11.
-Her video is POWERFUL and had be all up in my feelings!
+Her video is POWERFUL and had me all up in my feelings!